wr-org/webex-rust/README.md

 # DISCLAIMER

 This crate is not maintained by Cisco, and not an official SDK.
-The author is a current developer at Cisco, but has no direct affiliation with the Webex development team.
+The authors are current developers at Cisco, but have no direct affiliation with the Webex development team.

 ## License